LukasKnuth/lknuth.dev/content/picks/games/ape_out/index.md

 ---

 In Ape Out you play as the titular ape, trying to break out.
-The thing you're breaking out of is many varieties of cages.
+The thing you're breaking out of are many varieties of cages.
 In the literal sense.
 Ape Out is not interested in the philosophical questions of being an unwilling participant in experiments or being kidnapped from your home.